LLRC Coaching Staff

 In addition to his time at Long Lake, Nicholas served as the head coach of the University of St. Thomas Rowing Team, coaching three crews to the finals at the Dad Vail regatta and three to the finals in the club's first appearance at the ACRA Championships in 2016.

 Since learning to row in high school with the Burning River Crew and the Western Reserve Rowing Association of Cleveland, Ohio, he has rowed and coached with the Lawrence University Rowing Club in Appleton, Wisconsin, the Macquarie University Rowing Team in Sydney, Australia, and the Case Western Reserve Crew Club in Cleveland.
-During the school year, Nicholas now coaches for the Hamilton College men's and women's varsity rowing teams in Clinton, New York.
+During the school year, Nicholas now coaches for the Hamilton College men's and women's varsity rowing teams in Clinton, New York, and returns to us in summer to coach our busy summer rowing teams!

 Coach Olivia Zoner